 Pipeline Incidents is an interactive data visualization featuring open data from National Energy Board-regulated pipelines.
-It is a variation of the parallel coordinates visualization that allows for limitless customization and filtering for free exploration into the dataset.
+It is based around a parallel coordinates visualization that allows for unlimited customization and filtering for both an overview and targetted exploration into the dataset.

 Interactive Prototypes (Invision/Atomic)